Again, we do not want the scroll to contact the jaw at their edges as shown in Sk.

 The sketch shows that the jaw and scroll contact each other only at X and Y that

 is a point contact, why therefore do the teeth have to be so wide?
-The answer to
+The answer is

-this question is, to provide added strength.
-Because of this, whilst beneficial,
+to provide added strength.
+Because of this, whilst beneficial, the actual shape

 Making the jaws